Shell Midstream: Share Price Drop After Oil Sell-Off Is An Opportunity

-I try to dedicate most of my research time to uncovering new ideas, but every few months I take a step back and pick through some legacy positions in my portfolio to see if they still meet the cut.
+I try to dedicate most of my research time to uncovering new ideas, but every few months, I take a step back and pick through some legacy positions in my portfolio to see if they still meet the cut.
 My current portfolio is a bit overweight on number of holdings currently, while also being heavy in cash, and that means this move is long overdue.

 Shell Midstream (NYSE:SHLX) is a company I've both owned and covered extensively here on Seeking Alpha (initial research here, follow-up at the beginning of this year here), and I'd recommend reading those to get an in-depth review of the legacy assets.
 Since my last research note, Shell Midstream has reported two quarters, as well as announced another large dropdown, so that is the focus here.

 Quick Recap On Q4 2016/Q1 2017 Earnings

 Q4 saw $84M in adjusted EBITDA, up from $68M in Q3 2016.
 The increase was primarily due to the acquisitions of additional ownership interests in the Mars pipeline, as well as the new 49% interest in Odyssey.
 This was the drop that occurred at the end of Q3 2016 from Shell Pipeline.
-Q1 2017 results also posted an improvement (to $87M) in EBITDA, with most of that organic growth (December announcement of assets acquired from BP wee just incremental).
+Q1 2017 results also posted an improvement (to $87M) in EBITDA, with most of that organic growth (December announcement of assets acquired from BP were just incremental).

 Bengal has been a star performer onshore (up to 579 kbpd in flows, from 537M in Q3 2016), with the Mars pipeline posting strong volume increases as well offshore.
-Over the next several years, investors should expect continued increases in flows on the Mars and Amberjack offshore pipelines, with more flat expectations for other assets (Delta, Odyssey, Augur).
+Over the next several years, investors should expect continued increases in flows on the Mars and Amberjack offshore pipelines, with more flat expectations for other assets (Delta, Odyssey, Auger).

 After the most recent drops, the asset base is very balanced between onshore/offshore assets (near 50/50 split).
 Net debt was $530M at the end of Q1, putting net debt/EBITDA at roughly 1.5x on annualized Q1 results.
 After the recently announced massive drop (see below), that number will climb to 2.6x, which is still a more than manageable number.
 Shell Midstream can stand to pick up another $700-900M in assets over the next year without any real concern from shareholders on the underlying leverage.